AlexandrosPanag/My_Arduino_Projects/Servo/README.md

 ------------

-This code was run on Tower Pro MG90S Micro Servo module..When we press the breadboard button our servo will spin 180 degrees
+This code was run on Tower Pro MG90S Micro Servo module.When we press the breadboard button our servo will spin 180 degrees